akaliutau/cs-problems-revisited/src/main/java/problem/backtracking/notes.md

   2.2 constraint violation

-3. if this point has been reached, choose in a consistent way how to lay out the next segment of path; note it in seen map or similar data structure to avoid infinite loop
+3. if this point has been reached, choose in a consistent way how to lay out the next segment of path; mark it as `seen` in a map or similar data structure to avoid infinite loop

 4. make recursive call

 5. clear up seen map to restore initial state

+6. (Optional) if the knowledge of actual path is required, the best structure is Stack